jduron01/Toy-Calculator/README.md

 # OCaml Toy Calculator

 A simple interpreter for arithmetic expressions.
+Implemented to practice using the OCaml programming language for compiler design.

 ## Features
 - Lexer, parser, and AST for math expressions